-4. Compliance Officer attends training/s on corporate governance.
+Compliance Officer attends training/s on corporate governance.
 COMPLIANT Provide information on or Links: to a document containing information on the corporate governance training attended, including number of hours and topics covered In 2022, the Chief Compliance Officer attended the following online seminars as part of his continuing education: 1.
 July 20, 2022, 2:00-4:30pm - BSP Awareness - Raising Session on Institutional Risk Assessment (IRA) and Results of the 2022 Thematic Review on Targeted Financial Sanctions (TFS) 2.
-November 19, 2022, 8:30am-12:30pm - 2022 YGC Annual Corporate Governance Seminar - Going from Good to Great Reference: Schedule of Annexes (Annex 1) for the details of the 2022 Annual Training of the Chief Compliance Officer guidelines should be clearly made kr ccountabilities of the Board as provided us of the stockholders and other stake under the law, the company's articles and by-laws, and other legal pronouncements and eholders.
+November 19, 2022, 8:30am-12:30pm - 2022 YGC Annual Corporate Governance Seminar - Going from Good to Great Reference: Schedule of Annexes (Annex 1) for the details of the 2022 Annual Training of the Chief Compliance Officer guidelines should be clearly made kr ccountabilities of the Board as provided upons as well as to stockholders and other stake under the law, the company's articles and by-laws, and other legal pronouncements and eholders.
 Recommendation 2.1 1.
-Directors act on a fully informed basis, in good faith, with due diligence and care, and in the best interest of the company.
-COMPLIANT Provide information or reference to a document containing information on how the directors performed their duties (can include board resolutions, minutes of meeting) Materials are sent ahead of time to the Board so that they are fully informed of the matters to be taken up during Board Meetings.
-The discussions during meetings show that the directors act in good faith, with due diligence and care, and in the best interest of the company.
-Reference: Schedule of Annexes (Annex 2) proof of distribution of meeting materials 5 days before the Board meeting and (Annex 3) excerpts of the Board minutes of the meeting.
-Recommendation 2.2 I Board oversees the development, review and approval of the company's business objectives and strategy.
-COMPLIANT Provide information or Links: to a document containing information on how the directors performed this function (can include board resolutions, minutes of meeting) Indicate frequency of review of business objectives and strategy In November 2022, the Board approved the 2023 Board Work Plan which contains the business strategies of the different business groups.
+Directors act on a fully COMPLIANT Provide information or reference to a Materials are sent ahead of time to the Board so that they are fully informed of the matters informed basis, in good faith, COMILIAN document containing information on to be taken up during Board Meetings.
+The discussions during meetings show that the with due diligence and care, how the directors performed their directors act in good faith, with due diligence and care, and in the best interest of the and in the best interest of the duties (can include board resolutions, company. company. minutes of meeting) Reference: Schedule of Annexes (Annex 2) proof of distribution of meeting materials 5 days before the Board meeting and (Annex 3) excerpts of the Board minutes of the meeting.
+Recommendation 2.2 1.
+Board oversees the COMPLIANT Provide information or Links: to a In November 2022, the Board approved the 2023 Board Work Plan which contains the development, review and approval of the company's document containing information on how the directors performed this business strategies of the different business groups.
 Thus every month, one business group makes a strategy presentation to the board for discussion.
-In addition, part of the budget matters tackled in the Special BOD Meeting in December 2022 is the discussion on the strategy undertaken for the previous fiscal year and the strategy moving forward.
-Reference: Schedule of Annexes (Annex 4) for Board minutes on the discussion involving business plan and strategy.
-2. Board oversees and monitors the implementation of the company's business objectives and strategy.
-COMPLIANT ana siraiegy.
+In addition, part of the budget business objectives and function (can include board resolutions, matters tackled in the Special BOD Meeting in December 2022 is the discussion on the strategy. minutes of meeting) strategy undertaken for the previous fiscal year and the strategy moving forward.

+Indicate frequency of review of Reference:

+business objectives and strategy Schedule of Annexes (Annex 4) for Board minutes on the discussion involving business plan

+2. Board oversees and monitors COMPLIANT and strategy.

+the implementation of the

+company's business objectives

+and strategy.

+1 i I .